odpi/egeria/open-metadata-implementation/access-services/discovery-engine/README.md

 interfaces associated with the out topic.

 * [discovery-engine-connectors](discovery-engine-connectors) supports the
-connector implementations for the out topic.
+connector implementations for the out topic - both client side and server side.

 * [discovery-engine-server](discovery-engine-server) supports in implementation of the metadata interfaces defined by the Open Discovery Framework (ODF) and its related event management.